alexanderenrique/alexanderenrique.github.io/coding/NEMO-to-Drive.md

 - The billing seems to be working nicely which is cool
 - Started working on getting the post usage question data out and onto the drive, that seems to be working well.
 Just a lot of data processing steps
 - Need to move it to the collector and then it'll be sorted
+- My tool/user list is static as well so if i wanted it to be really robust I'd also have it update the tool and user lists

 ### 08/6/2025
 - Haha you thought!
 Changed everything over to run on the shared drive using a service account.
 You must use a shared Google drive if you are going to use a Service account bot buddy